cloudfoundry-attic/lattice-release/docs/getting-started.md

 ## Where to go from here:

-- push your own Dockerimage
+- push your own Docker image
 - learn more about [`ltc`](/docs/ltc.html)
 - learn more about the RESTful [`Lattice API`](/docs/lattice-api.html).
 This allows you to launch one off tasks in addition to long running processes.